Muriel Rukeyser on What Poetry Does for Us, What It Shares with Science, and Why Some People Resist It

 By Maria Popova

-One sweltering New York afternoon some years ago, I was sitting across from a dear friend several decades my senior as I mentioned, with the matter-of-factly, arrogant naiveté of someone who does that sort of thing, that I didn’t care for poetry.
+One sweltering New York afternoon in my twenties, I was sitting across from a dear friend several decades my senior as I mentioned, with the matter-of-factly, arrogant naiveté of someone who does that sort of thing, that I didn’t much care for poetry.
 Without missing a beat, she began reciting E.E.
 Cummings in the middle of that bustling Manhattan café.
-And just like that, everything changed — this was the beginning.
+And just like that, everything changed — this was the ignition spark of my ardent love of poetry.

 But even though Joseph Brodsky believed that poetry is the key to developing our taste in culture and James Dickey wrote that it “makes possible the deepest kind of personal possession of the world,” my reaction that summer Tuesday was far from uncommon — as a society, we seem to harbor a strange resistance to poetry, a stubborn refusal to recognize that it contains what Wordsworth called “the breath and finer spirit of all knowledge.”